Federated Human–AI

 From LLM to Coordination Harness

 The AI industry has moved through a clear progression.
 Each stage solves the previous stage’s limitation and reveals a new one.
+The newest turn is a return of symbolic structure: agent loops are unbounded by construction, and the industry is converging on formal semantics (ontologies shared across the mesh, rather than wired into each agent) as the way to bound them.

 LLM